opencor/sundials/doc/superbuild/source/cvodes/Usage/SIM.rst

 .. c:function:: int CVodeSetJacEvalFrequency(void* cvode_mem, long int msbj)

-   The function ``CVodeSetJacEvalFrequency`` specifies the frequency for  recomputing the Jacobian or recommending a preconditioner update.
+   The function ``CVodeSetJacEvalFrequency`` Specifies the number of steps after which the Jacobian information is considered out-of-date, :math:`msbj` from :numref:`CVODES.Mathematics.nls`.

    **Arguments:**
      * ``cvode_mem`` -- pointer to the CVODES memory block.